Parents

 Part of Kimball Union’s Mission is to promote “intentionally designed experiences and challenges.”
 In support of that, we look forward to working with you to develop an appropriately demanding academic schedule for the coming school year.
 To start that process, students can make preliminary course selections for next year through the “Course Requests” tab on the “My Day” section of the Student Portal.
 We ask you to enter your requests before June 30.

 Requests for Advanced Placement or Honors courses in English or history also require submitting sample essays for consideration.
 These essays are due on August 1.
-Please see the tab on History and English Honors & AP Applications for further instructions.
+If any of the submitted materials are found to be written by generative AI, the application for honors/AP classes in the English department will be denied, and the student will forfeit the opportunity to petition when they arrive in the fall.

 Course placement and class schedule details will be available at registration, but please reach out if you have any questions or concerns to Registrar Anne Parent or Academic Dean Tasheana Dukuly